PaulBenHill/cyclops/README.md

         - Use Control+Shift+C in the File Explorer to get the full path.
       -  Parse File - Parse a single file.
       - Parse Directory - Parse all files in a directory.
 Afterwards, the directory will appear in the drop down list.
+  - Search
+    - List only summaries for a selected player
+    - List only summaries from a selected directory

 ### Summary.html
 - Attack Summary - Global totals for this session